notator/AssistantPerformer/README.md

 Code
 ----

-This project is a work-in-progress having three main branches: 'master', 'dev', and 'desktopdev'.
+This project is a work-in-progress having two main branches: 'master', and 'dev'.
 The code in the 'master' branch defines an appplication which can be tried out publicly at<br />
 http://james-ingram-act-two.de/open-source/publicAssistantPerformer/assistantPerformer.html

-The 'master' version is stable, but is possibly not the latest version of this project.<br />
+The 'master' version is stable, but is probably not the latest version of this project.<br />
-The 'dev' branch is the latest version of the web-based version of this project.
-It does not have a public test site.<br />
+The 'dev' branch is the latest, development version of this project.
+It can now (November 2013) run either on the web or from a server on the user's computer.
+The 'dev' branch is quite volatile, and is used for testing possibly buggy code, so it does not have a public test site.<br />
-The 'desktopdev' branch is used for developing a version of this project which is independent of the internet (i.e. it only uses files on the user's local computer).
-Being dependent on the internet is too dangerous in live concert situations.<br />

 The folders contain code and code documentation as follows: